-Recent progress in full-wave modelling of seismic anisotropy with arbitrary geometries in the lowermost mantle has led to an improved understanding of the shortcomings inherent in commonly used shear wave splitting measurement techniques (Nowacki and Wookey, 2016; Tesoniero et al., 2020; Wolf et al., 2022a; 2022b), which are typically based on ray theory (a high-frequency approximation to the wave equation).
+Recent progress in full-wave modelling of seismic anisotropy with arbitrary geometries in the lowermost mantle has led to an improved understanding of the shortcomings inherent in commonly used shear wave splitting measurement techniques (Nowacki & Wookey 2016; Tesoniero et al. 2020; Wolf et al. 2022a), which are typically based on ray theory (a high-frequency approximation to the wave equation).
 However, not all of the difficulties have successfully been resolved, and challenges remain with commonly used measurement methods such as differential S-ScS and SKS-SKKS splitting.
 Thus, it is important to explore alternatives to the commonly used seismic phases for measuring D'' anisotropy, and to validate them using full-wave simulations rather than relying solely on ray-theoretical assumptions.
-A viable candidate phase for D" anisotropy measurements is the S{diff} phase, because of its particularly long and horizontal raypaths along the CMB (Figure 1a), along which it can accumulate splitting.
+A viable candidate phase for D'' anisotropy measurements is the S{diff} phase, because of its particularly long and horizontal ray paths along the core-mantle boundary (CMB; Fig. 1a), along which it can accumulate splitting.
 However, extracting information about deep mantle anisotropy from S{diff} waveforms is non-trivial.
-This is partly because S{diff} waves are generally neither perfectly SH nor SV polarized in absence of anisotropy; furthermore, SH{diff} and SV{diff} can accumulate a time shift due to isotropic structure (e.g., Komatitsch et al., 2010; Borgeaud et al.; 2016; Parisi et al., 2018), which can potentially be misinterpreted as shear wave splitting.
-Further, it must be ensured that phase interference is not misinterpreted as splitting (Komatitsch et al., 2010; Borgeaud et al.; 2016; Parisi et al., 2018).
-Another challenge is that the splitting signature of S{diff} reflects the integrated effects of seismic anisotropy along the raypath, including the source and receiver side upper mantle as well as D''.
+This is partly because Sdiff waves are generally neither perfectly SH nor SV polarized in absence of anisotropy; furthermore, SH{diff} and SV{diff} can accumulate a time-shift due to isotropic structure (e.g., Komatitsch et al. 2010; Borgeaud et al. 2016; Parisi et al. 2018), which can potentially be misinterpreted as shear wave splitting.
+Furthermore, it must be ensured that phase interference is not misinterpreted as splitting (Komatitsch et al. 2010; Borgeaud et al. 2016; Parisi et al. 2018).
+Another challenge is that the splitting signature of S{diff} reflects the integrated effects of seismic anisotropy along the ray path, including the source and receiver side upper mantle as well as D''.